wutianze/HydraMini/docs/virtual-guide/README.md

  * @GitHub: wutianze
  * @Email: 1369130123qq@gmail.com
  * @Date: 2019-09-23 10:12:28
- * @LastEditors  : Sauron Wu
+ * @LastEditors: Please set LastEditors
- * @LastEditTime : 2020-01-19 11:53:32
+ * @LastEditTime: 2020-02-17 20:04:37
  * @Description:
  -->
 # Introduction
-The simulator we provided is based on the sdsandbox project.
+The simulator we provided is based on the sdsandbox project, it is published in [Autonomous-Driving-Simulator](github.com/wutianze/Autonomous-Driving-Simulator).
 For more information about the initial project, please refer to [this](https://github.com/tawnkramer/sdsandbox).

 # What you can do with the simulator
 - Collect training data